jotavare/jotavare.github.io/docs/valgrind_cheatsheet/memcheck.md

 Valgrind provides a suite of debugging tools to increase performance and fix problems with your programs.
 Memcheck is one of the more commonly used tools.
 This tool helps find memory-related errors that might cause your program to crash or leak memory.

 Make sure you compile your program with `-g` to generate debugging symbols.
 Both GDB and Valgrind use these symbols to show line numbers in error messages.
-For more on compilation, see the [gcc wiki](https://bytes.usc.edu/cs104/wiki/gcc.md).
+For more on compilation, see the [GCC manual](https://gcc.gnu.org/onlinedocs/gcc/Debugging-Options.html).

 <div class="code-example" markdown="1">
 Compile with debugging symbols.